apache/shenyu-website/docs/user-guide/register-center-access.md

       enableTagOverride: false

 # registerType : register type, set consul.
-# serverLists: the address of consul server agent
+# serverLists: Consul client agent address (sidecar mode deployment, it can also be the address of consul server agent, but it cannot connect to the consul cluster)
 # delay: The interval of each polling of monitoring metadata, in seconds, the default value is 1 second.
 # wait-time: The waiting time for each polling of metadata monitoring, in seconds, the default value is 55 second.
 # instanceId: Required, Consul needs to find specific services through instanceId.